Testing

 Generate coverage report

-To generate a coverage report, run:
+To generate a test coverage report, run:

 coverage run -m pytest && coverage html

-And the coverage report can be viewed by opening htmlcov/index.html in a browser.
+View the coverage report by opening htmlcov/index.html

 Test breakdown

-• Define an expected PDF file that the outcome of the test should look like.
+- Define an expected PDF file that the outcome of the test should look like.

-• Execute a sequence of code using PyPDFForm to generate a PDF that should look like the expected PDF file.
+- Execute a sequence of code using PyPDFForm to generate a PDF that should look like the expected PDF file.

-• Compare the PDF generated by the test with the expected PDF file.
+- Compare the PDF generated by the test with the expected PDF file.

 Consider this example test: